Table of Contents

-by Fayne Frey, M.D.
-Board Certified Dermatologist
+by Fayne Frey, M.D., Board Certified Dermatologist

 Manufacturers frequently send me product samples to review.
 They want feedback on effectiveness, marketing and substantiation of claims found on the label.
 Ultimately, the manufacturers want their goods added to the FryFace database of effective, affordable and available products.

 Not long ago I received a yellow manilla envelope containing two 4 oz. sunscreens.
 Each of the containers sported a label stating 100% Natural Sunscreen.
-One of the sunscreen labels added Naturally Tinted – Let’s call that tube Sunscreen A. The other label, which I’ll call Sunscreen B, claimed to be for Baby & Kids.
-Both labels included Broad Spectrum SPF 50 and Formulated with Zinc Oxide.
+One of the sunscreen labels added Naturally Tinted – Let’s call that tube Sunscreen A. The other label, which I’ll call Sunscreen B, claimed to be for Babies & Kids.
+Both labels included the terms Broad Spectrum SPF 50 and Formulated with Zinc Oxide.

 Both sunscreen formulations had plant derived oils such as grapeseed oil, safflower oil, and lavender oil (a known allergen, but that’s another story) and even beeswax.
-From a novice’s point of view, the majority of ingredients listed on the label seemed plant-based or “natural.”
+From a novice’s point of view, the majority of ingredients listed on the label seem plant-based or “natural.”

 Iron Oxide